 22 October - 12 November 2025

-- In 2:01:58,96, Bill Billekvist presents new paintings that explore the rhythm of time and the act of letting go.
-Created during spring, the works move between stillness and motion, light and structure – a painting practice that breathes, listens, and quietly transforms.
+- In 2:01:58,96, Bill Billekvist presents a new group of paintings shaped by rhythm, duration and material responsiveness.
+Created during the spring, the works move between stillness and motion, structure and openness, reflecting a practice grounded in attention rather than control.

-- Bill Billekvist Born 1992 in Stockholm Lives and works in Oslo Graduated from the Oslo Academy of Fine Arts in 2022 Previous exhibitions include Podium, Kösk, Hos Arne, and Coulisse Gallery
+- Bill Billekvist (b.
+1992, Stockholm) lives and works in Oslo.
+He graduated from the Oslo Academy of Fine Arts in 2022 and has exhibited at Podium, Kösk, Hos Arne and Coulisse Gallery.

 Florine Imo